A food-based dietary guideline for a healthy Grenada

-70-80% of children in Grenada have dental problems.
+70–80% of children in Grenada have dental problems.
 Overweight among children is becoming an issue.
-Between 20-40% of all our children are anaemic.
-Over the last four years, Cardiovascular Risk Factors (CRF) for children have increased, especially in the St George’s district.
+Between 20–40% of all our children are anaemic.
+Over the last 4 years, Cardiovascular Risk Factors (CRF) for children have increased, especially in the St George’s district.

 These are the facts that are facing our nation, and it is in this respect that the Ministry of Agriculture and Lands is pleased to join with the Grenada Food and Nutrition Council (GFNC) in advising against added sugars, alcohol, fried foods, and highly processed foods in its Revised Food-Based Dietary Guidelines, which was launched recently.

-With healthy food choices exhibited, the guidelines were launched at the Sir Eric Matthew Gairy Botanical Gardens, with the patronage of Governor-General, Dame Cecile La Grenade.
+With healthy food choices exhibited, the guidelines were launched at the Sir Eric Matthew Gairy Botanical Gardens, with the patronage of Governor-General, Dame Cécile La Grenade.

-This initiative was made possible through funding from the Food and Agriculture Organisation (FAO) and FAO National Correspondent, Michael Church Jr., said these guidelines should establish a basis for public food and nutrition, health and agricultural policies and nutrition education programmes. “…to foster healthy eating habits and lifestyles for all, addressing the increasing trend of overweight and obesity.
+This initiative was made possible through funding from the Food and Agriculture Organisation (FAO) and FAO National Correspondent, Michael Church Jr, said these guidelines should establish a basis for public food and nutrition, health and agricultural policies and nutrition education programmes. “…to foster healthy eating habits and lifestyles for all, addressing the increasing trend of overweight and obesity.
 Specifically, we hope that it can be a good tool to enhance the national school feeding programme, hospital meals, public procurement, advertising regulations, industry standards etc. They should be an important tool in Grenada’s effort to address the high dependency on food importation,” he said.

 These food suggestions, according to the guidelines, promote the choices of vegetables, staples, peas, beans and nuts, food from animals, fruits and a moderate amount of fats and oils.
 It further recommends the use of getting at least 30 minutes of physical activity every day.